 When we consider the scale of the suffering that we are creating it hard to avoid the conclusion that we have gone collectively insane.
 We are addicted to growth and this is a form of mass psychosis.
-Our economy does not serve the interests of life on this planet.
+The current configuration of our economy is antithetical to the interests of life on this planet.
 We ignore the perils of growth and the fact that the economy will be decimated by the collapse of civilization.
-As long as we value profit over people and remain committed to unlimited growth we will not be able to seriously tackle the problems we face.
-Growth is untenable without decoupling and there is good reasons to believe that our conceptions of growth are an illusion.
+As long as we value profit over biodiversity we will not be able to seriously tackle the problems we face.
+Growth is untenable without decoupling and there are good reasons to believe that our conceptions of growth are an illusion.

 What we are missing is the political will to enact legislation that will augur the required structural changes.
-We need to take heed of the fact that our politicians are beholden to corporate concerns.
+We need to take heed of the fact that many politicians are beholden to corporate concerns.
 Fossil fuel companies own politicians and control governments.
-If we are to address this issue we will need to challenge corporate power.
-We must also challenge broken business models.
+If we are to address this issue we will need to challenge corporate power and traditional business models.